-HOME OFFICE AND KIDS’ WORKSPACE INSPIRATION
+KIDS’ WORKSPACE DESIGN INSPIRATION

-Back to reality, Jules: Kid’s Workspace.
-At ten, my son isn’t a baby nor is he a teenager.
-My goal was to design an age appropriate workspace that encourages focus and creativity.
-I drew inspiration from these two Pinterest finds.
+My youngest son isn’t a baby nor is he a teenager.
+The goal was to design a workspace for him that encourages focus and creativity.
+I drew inspiration from Pinterest.